Peter Frampton: Health

 Frampton is a vegetarian.
 He sobered up in 2002 with the help of Alcoholics Anonymous, which he says saved his life.
-Since 2019, Frampton has been "living with" the muscle-wasting disease known as IBM.
+Since 2019, Frampton has been "living with" the muscle-wasting disease inclusion body myositis.
 He has continued to perform, confirming 2025 tour dates.
-Of his health issues he says:
+Of his health problems he said:

 The worst thing about playing for me is when I'm soloing, I have to actually think about what I'm playing.
 I don't want to think – I want it just to be coming from my heart.
 That's how I always played.
 And now I do have to think a little bit, because I'll be in the middle of the passage and I'll say, 'That finger is not going to get there in time!'
 So I do a regroup and I use one finger for many notes that I used to use three fingers for.

-As to people asking if he's depressed with his condition, he responds, "you have to accept the things you cannot change.
+As for people asking if he's depressed about his condition, he responded: "You have to accept the things you cannot change.
 I learned that in A.A., and in many other places.
 What I have is not life-threatening, thank God, but it's life-changing, and I'm going with the flow."